Portfolio/Audition Guidelines (BFA)

 Should include video components—we want to see you performing.
 Live performances before an audience are preferred, if recording quality is high.

 May include work outside of music that informs your musical practice, including visual art, writing/poetry, dance, theater, video, and/or other practices.

 Please number your examples beginning with what you consider to be your strongest ones—reviewers will examine them in the order that you indicate.
 Materials must be labeled clearly and completely, including, for each selection: title, composer, approximate timing, date recorded, and any relevant notes or comments.
 This information can be included in a separate PDF document, if desired.
 You may link to media hosted on external websites, but please ensure that reviewers will have permission to view this media.

-To enhance your application, we highly recommend a live audition/interview when practical.
+Applicants applying to the VoiceArts BFA program are required to participate in an in-person interview and audition OR a virtual interview.
 This offers you and the panel the opportunity for greater communication and you will be given the opportunity to ask questions about the program during your audition/interview.

 For the auditions, please prepare at least 3 pieces that best represent your abilities, musicianship, and interests.
 Materials may be drawn from those submitted in your Portfolio or may showcase new work.
 All music must be memorized.

 For all auditions on the CalArts campus, an accompanist will be provided or you may bring your own.
 Please bring clear, legible music for all selections in the key in which you will be singing.

 Karaoke tracks are not suitable for the audition.

 For off-site auditions we will not provide an accompanist.
 You may bring your own, or, if a pianist is not available, professionally recorded piano tracks might be appropriate.
 If playback equipment is needed, it must be requested in advance.